top of page

 Reverend Henry (Harry) Joseph Thomas Drury (by Thomas Hodgetts, after Margaret Sarah Carpenter mezzotint, attributed, 1828), friend of Thomas and Fanny Trollope, Master at Harrow School and Trollope's tutor.

-Reverend William Drury, a one-time Harrow schoolmaster who employed Trollope as a classical instructor in his Brussels academy in 1834 (attributed, 1860).
+Reverend William Drury (attributed, 1860), a one-time Harrow schoolmaster who employed Trollope as a classical instructor in his Brussels academy in 1834.

-William Makepeace Thackeray (Holl steel engraving after Lawrence painting, circa 1853), author, editor and close friend of Trollope.
+William Makepeace Thackeray (by Holl, steel engraving after Lawrence painting, circa 1853), author, editor, club partner and close friend of Trollope.
+Attributed.

 William Wilkie Collins, author and friend of Trollope, 1903.

-Elizabeth Barrett Browning (Barlow engraving of Havre photo, 1858), poet and friend of Trollope.
+Elizabeth Barrett Browning (by Barlow, engraving of Havre photo, 1858), poet and friend of Trollope.

 Robert Browning, poet and playwright and friend of Trollope, 1865.